jseale/autocomplete/README.md

 jupyter notebook
 ```

-If the autocomplete environment does not appear as a kernal in the notebook, issue the following
+If the autocomplete environment does not appear as a kernel in the notebook, issue the following
 while the environment is activated:<br />
 ```
 python -m ipykernel install --user --name autocomplete --display-name "autocomplete"
 ```
+Choose the `autocomplete` kernel to run code in the notebook.

 ## Tests
 To run tests, cd to `asapp_autocomplete` directory, and issue: <br />
 ```
 pytest
 ```